dangzo/reedsy-frontend-challenge/README.md

 ## About you and General questions

 I've put the answers to your personal an generic questions in [ANSWERS.md](./ANSWERS.md).
-I'm actually more proud of the web app than on my anwsers.

 ## Q3 styling